lammps/lammps/doc/src/fix_ttm.rst

 cell.
 The format of this file is the same as that read by the *infile* option explained above.
 The filename is the same as the restart filename with ".ttm" appended.
-This auxiliary file can be read in for a restared run by using the *infile* option for the fix ttm/grid command, following the :doc:`read_restart <read_restart>` command.
+This auxiliary file can be read in for a restarted run by using the *infile* option for the fix ttm/grid command, following the :doc:`read_restart <read_restart>` command.